 Next comes the fun part where your bag begins to take shape.
 Lay the bag main side down.
 At a line about 5" from the bottom, fold the fabric up.
 This bottom section will be the bag and the top section will be the front flap.

 Fold the front flap down just to check that it comes down as far as you want it to.

 Adjust if necessary by moving where you have folded to make the front flap bigger or smaller.

-Baste the sides of the bag to hold them in place.You now have 2 lines of basting along the sides of the bag but that's okay because you can unpick any parts that show when you've finished binding.
+Baste the sides of the bag to hold them in place.You now have two lines of basting along the sides of the bag but that's okay because you can unpick any parts that show when you've finished binding.

 Just one last stage now.
 Flip the binding over and slipstitch to the lining.
-At the beginning and end of the binding - the 2 bottom corners - tuck the raw edge inside the binding before sewing it in place.
+At the beginning and end of the binding - the two bottom corners - tuck the raw edge inside the binding before sewing it in place.

 Originally I bought some magnetic buttons to fasten the bag but they felt too heavy for such a small bag.
-I am using mine without any fastening, but I would suggest 2 small Velcro circles if you want to have a fastening on your bag.
+I am using mine without any fastening, but I would suggest two small Velcro circles if you want to have a fastening on your bag.

 Well done.
 You have just completed a lovely designer clutch bag that would complement any outfit.